-A new loyalty program partnership has been launched between Air Canada and Air Mauritius.
-Initially this offers Aeroplan members the ability to redeem points on Air Mauritius, and it’s expected that in early 2022 Aeroplan members will be able to earn points on Air Mauritius as well.
+A loyalty program partnership has been launched between Air Canada and Air Mauritius, allowing Aeroplan members to earn and redeem points for travel on Air Mauritius.
 I wanted to take a look at the opportunities this affords, and also talk about Air Mauritius, for those who aren’t familiar.

 What is Air Mauritius?

 Air Mauritius is the national airline of Mauritius, as you may have guessed based on the name.
 The carrier operates long haul flights to London and Paris, and also operates flights to Johannesburg, Madagascar, Mumbai, and Réunion, among other destinations.

 Air Mauritius currently operates a fleet of nine aircraft, including two Airbus A350-900s, four Airbus A330-900neos, and three ATR 72-500s.

 It’s possible to redeem Air Canada Aeroplan points on all Air Mauritius flights.
 A few things to note:

 - Air Mauritius awards follow Aeroplan’s standard partner award pricing chart